blade-lang/blade-docs/docs/tutorial/basics.markdown

 Blade did learn a lot of things from it), but the structure of such languages usually creates a new overhead in writing complex programs.
 It's really difficult keeping tab of indentations in such languages especially when you are not in a GUI IDE environment.
 I really tried to work Python in `nano`, but mehn... it wasn't easy.

-If you are feeling me, the Blade is just right for you.
+If you are feeling me, then Blade is just right for you.

 Blade is a simple language that has tried very much to learn from the mistake and success of it's predecessors.